Saving & Spending Budgeting & Expenses

 What is Rocket Money?

 Rocket Money is a budgeting app designed to simplify everyday finances.
-It basically puts your accounts, subscriptions, and bills in one neatly organized place.
-The app also helps you identify areas where you might be overspending, negotiates better rates on your bills, and automates your savings.
+It neatly organizes your financial accounts, subscriptions, and bills in one place with a focus on saving you money.
+The app also helps you identify areas where you might be overspending, negotiate better rates on your bills, and automate your savings.

 Rocket Money